-Now, I’m not bringing this up to revive the matter, I’ve long accepted that nothing could be done without greater loss on my part.
-I’m mentioning my episode to show that apologies achieved through such means will seldom be convincing.
-Few would consider them as sincere or genuine, just as I did, because earlier responses during the Golden Hour already established the actual mentality of the person(s) involved.
+Now, I’m not bringing up such personal history as an attempt to revive the matter, I’ve long accepted that nothing could be done without greater loss on my part.
+I’m mentioning my episode to show that apologies achieved through such confrontations are seldom convincing.
+Few, if any, would consider them as sincere or genuine.
+What was said or done earlier during the Golden Hour already established the true mentality of the person(s) involved.

-Do you agree with me when I say many passengers would now be clutching their cellphones, eagerly, tremblingly, waiting to film the next fracas?
+Do you agree with me when I say many air passengers would now be clutching their cellphones, eagerly, tremblingly, waiting to film the next fracas?
 Would UA itself be subjected to increased, even unfair scrutiny, by every other passenger it ferries from now on?

 Another effect of the United Airlines Incident

-Just to be clear, I’m neither supportive nor condemning of this practice.
+To be clear, I’m neither supportive nor condemning of this practice.
 I’m too appalled by either extreme to dare form an opinion.

 On the other hand, you have bureaucrats like Munoz and my commanding officer.
-Who would likely have gotten away with everything, had there not been some sort of larger involvement?
+Who would likely have gotten away with everything, had there not been some sort of larger involvement.
 (In my case, I had the support of a MP)

 I think the United Airlines incident really did the world a terrible disfavour.

 UA might have silenced the victim with money, and suppressed the hype with beautiful words.
 But all of us will live with the repercussion of this incident for a good many years to come.